Digital-Defiance/Digital-Defiance/README.md

 ![Original Logo](https://user-images.githubusercontent.com/3766240/226702903-ce6c1d2a-47fa-414f-a6dc-b65a5a805e9a.png)

-A 501c3 (federal filed 3/22/23) non-profit group of Software Engineers working together to make the best use of their free time in order to further projects of value to mankind.
+A federally recognized 501c3 non-profit group of Open Source Software Engineers working together to make the best use of their free time in order to further projects of value to mankind.

-* Founded in 2022, incorporated officially in 2023 by Jessica Mulein, aka "Jessie Mercurial" on GitHub with the help of BDisp and Rui Campos.
+* Founded in 2022, incorporated officially in 2023 by Jessica Mulein with the help of BDisp and Rui Campos.
 * We have our own passion projects which are generally for the planet, both fun/demonstrative as well as libraries to enable those.
 * We also look for deserving open source projects that need either process coaching, an extra hand fixing bugs, or any other need.
 * Contributors generally help each-other's passion projects and work towards common goals as a team to work more effectively.